BIGJRA/BIGJRA.github.io/reborn.md

 |Altaria           |6  |
 |Ambipom           |5  |

 On the map you can get a hidden *Red Shard*, *Guard Spec*, *Heart Scale*, and *Green Shard*.
-Climb the rock to the next map, which also has the encounter table Variation 1.
+Climb the rock to the next map.

 Grab a hidden *Cotton Candy* here then use the left of the two rock climbs to go up.
 Grab a hidden *Telluric Seed* and proceed up the next slope.
 Here, you can get a hidden *Max Repel*, *Red Shard*, and *Escape Rope* on this level.
 Towards the bottom left side, there is a climbing path that goes down and left.
 Climb down it.

 This brings us back to the first map we were on, at a different point.
 Grab a hidden *Synthetic Seed* then climb up the rocks on the left.
 Grab the *Full Restore* and the hidden *Green Shard*.

 Make your way back to the previous map and go up the slope towards the top.
 On this map, a chill will settle in the air.
-Encounters here are Variation 2.

-**Upper Route 4 (Variation 2)**
+**Upper Route 4 (Mountain Field Maps, No Water)**

 |Land (Morning)    |%  |Land (Day)        |%  |Land (Night)      |%  |
 |------------------|---|------------------|---|------------------|---|